 Adopting a growth mindset and responding effectively to feedback is a crucial aspect of your academic and personal development.
 Once matriculated, you will have access to a Moodle course which aims to help you recognise the sources and types of feedback you will encounter as a student, and how to make the most of these opportunities with a growth mindset.

 The course is currently under development and will be available from September.
 Please log in when prompted and click 'Enrol me'.

-The academic skills project (ASP) was created by CAPOD to help students improve their confidence in subject-specific skills.
+The academic skills project (ASP) was created to help students improve their confidence in subject-specific skills.
 It offers workshops designed and led by postgraduate students in your academic School.
 This gives you the opportunity to learn from students who understand the demands and challenges of your subject.
 Rather than focusing on specific topics or content, the workshops help you develop skills and strategies to approach similar problems in the future.

 Examples of workshops which run in the past include:

 - overcoming challenges in your academic career (Psychology)

 Access a list of Schools running ASP workshops and find the relevant contact for your subject on the ASP webpage.

 In order keep with the principles of good academic practice and avoid plagiarism, it is extremely important to cite and reference any information you use in an essay or assignment (written or verbal) that is not your original work.
 This applies not only to exact wording, but also to the writer’s original ideas and analyses they have made of other work.
 For this reason, it is important to keep well structured notes including information about any textbooks or articles used.

 You cite a source when you make reference to it within the body of your document.
 There are three typical ways of citing (in-text, footnotes and endnotes):